kjolley/BIGSdb_documentation/data_analysis/lintree.rst

 LINtree
 *******
-LINtree is a tool to infer prefix trees with branch lengths from sets of Life Identification Number (LIN) codes.
+LINtree is a tool to infer prefix trees with branch lengths from sets of Life Identification Number® (LIN®) codes.
 Such LIN-based prefix trees are very useful to reflect the phylogenetic relationships among genomes typed by cgMLST where LIN codes have been assigned.
 Once the tree has been generated, the resultant Newick file is uploaded to iTOL for visualisation (if enabled) along with